davetron5000/wtf-is-a-webpack/markdown/testing.md

 The `--single-run` means "actually run the tests and report the results".
 Without it, Karma sits there waiting for you to navigate to a web server it starts up that then runs the tests.

 You'll notice it failed withi the same error as before.
-Not to fear…we can fix this.
-You'll notice that configuration key, `preprocessors`.
-This allows us to process our code before sending it to Karma to execute.
+Not to fear…we can fix this, and this is now where we pick up where we left off way at the start of this section.
+We need to have our tests use Webpack to bundle up our JavaScript so we can access it and run tests against it.

-This sounds like what we want.
+Karma's configuration file has an option called `preprocessors` that allows us to do stuff to our code before it runs the tests.

-There is such a thing called `karma-webpack` that we can install and configure.
+There is such a preprocess called `karma-webpack` that we can install and configure.
 First, we'll add it:

 !SH yarn add -D karma-webpack